External supervision of student projects

 The Bachelor's thesis is written during the 6th Bachelor's semester (13 weeks in the spring) and constitutes the completion of the Bachelor's programme.
 It affords 10 credit points (approximately 300 work hours).

-The supervision of this work is typically carried out by an external partner and one of the teaching assistants.
+The supervision of this work is typically carried out by an external partner and one of the teaching coordinators.
 For additional information and examples of current and previous topics, visit the page dedicated to Bachelor's theses.

 Master's project